MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/pattern-tiered-data-analytics.md

 ms.reviewer: anajod
 ms.lastreviewed: 11/05/2019

-# Intent: As an Azure hybrid user, I want to use Azure and Azure Stack Hub to implement a tiered data solution across the hybrid cloud.
+# Intent: As an Azure Stack Hub user, I want to use Azure and Azure Stack Hub to implement a tiered data solution across the hybrid cloud.
 # Keyword: tiered data pattern azure stack hub

 ---